updated on 18 February 2022

-Until 2021, if you studied a non-law degree at university and want to become a solicitor or barrister, you must take a conversion course known as the Graduate Diploma in Law (GDL).
+Until 2021, if you studied a non-law degree at university and wanted to become either a solicitor or barrister, you had to take a conversion course known as the Graduate Diploma in Law (GDL).
 Some institutions may refer to it as the Common Professional Exam, but this is the same as the GDL.
-From 2021, the route to qualifying as a solicitor is changing – see below for more information.
+Now, it is only compulsory for aspiring barristers from non-law degree backgrounds.

-The Solicitors Qualifying Examination (SQE) is a new system of exams that all prospective solicitors must pass at the point of qualifying from 2021.
+The SQE is a new system of exams that all prospective solicitors must now pass at the point of qualifying.

-But the SQE is not a course like a law degree, GDL or LPC – it is just a series of exams.
-This means that, in reality, people with no previous legal training will be very unlikely to pass the SQE.
-The GDL and other, similar law conversion courses will therefore continue to be a necessary stage of the journey for many non-law graduates.
+But the SQE is not a course like a law degree, GDL or Legal Practice Course (LPC) – it is just a series of exams.
+This means that people with no previous legal training are unlikely to pass the SQE without additional preparation.
+The GDL and other, similar law conversion courses are therefore still a necessary stage of the journey for many non-law graduates.

 Students must start the Bar course stage of training within five years of completing the GDL.

 Find out more